-Michael Sierra, Consultant from Information Technology division talks about what's trending in the SAP space and shares his advice on how companies can attract and retain tech talents.
+Michael Sierra, Consultant from Tech & Transformation division talks about what's trending in the SAP space and shares his advice on how companies can attract and retain tech talents.

 SAP technology is evolving at a rapid rate and organisations constantly have to adapt.
 That means the demand for SAP professionals is changing too.